“The right word at the right time will unlock the door to treasures – the wrong one will close it forever” – Rasheed Ogunlaru

 At the same time, it should not be a temporary compromise to keep the ball rolling.
 An open conversation that can explore the root cause of any issue is required to get over an impasse.
 In reality, when individuals work against each other, the business is the real loser.

-You need to listen to the suggestions of the other person and build your own ideas on it.
 By brainstorming and allowing the creative juices to flow, you can look for a 2+2=5 outcome.
 This simply means the sum is much greater than the individual parts, or the final solution works better for both the parties involved.

 7. Express Gratitude